 Pastor Mensa Otabil has insisted that he did not benefit from any loans or acted fraudulently as former board chairman of the defunct Capital Bank.
+For best interests, see additional information at Inheritance Advanced website

 The head pastor of the International General Gospel Church also insists that Capital Bank’s GHc482 million debt “did not result from the negligence of directors.”